matthewfranglen/vim-lengthmatters/README.md

 (defaults to `1`)
-If this variable is set to `0`, no highlighting will be done when opening a new window.
+If this variable is set to `0`, no highlighting will be done when opening a new buffer.
 Highlighting can still be activated with one of the previously mentioned commands.

 #### `g:lengthmatters_start_at_column`